geoglows/training.geoglows.org/docs/rfs/accessing-data/data-service.md

 ## Using the API

 In order to use the API, most functions require you to know your river ID number.
 You can find more information about finding your river number
-here: [Finding River Numbers](https://data.geoglows.org/tutorials/finding-river-numbers).
+here: [Finding River Numbers Tutorial](find-river-numbers.md).
 You can download the GIS data by VPU through the data catalog or select a stream on the web application and get a river number that way.

 ### Using the API Website